All pathogens progress at a rate of maximum dramatic tension.

-- Not justified in "Amy's Choice," where the attack that instantly dusted everyone else we saw it hit gave Rory enough time for a tearful goodbye before gradually dissolving.
+- Not justified in "Amy's Choice", where the attack that instantly dusted everyone else we saw it hit gave Rory enough time for a tearful goodbye before gradually dissolving.
 Of course, it was All Just a Dream, so who says it has to make any more sense than a "cold star?"
 If you watch, Rory is hit with what looks to be a smaller and more indirect dose of the gas, hence he dusted slower.

-- In the pilot of Stargate: SG 1 the team finds a long list of stargate addresses, but since the stargates have drifted since the list was put down, they have to be re-calculated by their computer.
+- In the pilot of Stargate SG-1 the team finds a long list of Stargate addresses, but since the Stargates have drifted since the list was put down, they have to be re-calculated by their computer.
 Carter states that with this process they can discover two or three new Stargates a month.
 Of course in a later episode they find a complete and up-to-date map of Stargate addresses and drop that concept.

 - SpongeBob SquarePants: In the episode "Best Frenemies," the Kelpshakes that everyone is drinking give them green shag that covers their entire bodies, but not until the end of the episode.
 However, Krabs and Plankton, who have been avoiding drinking them for the entire episode, finally drink it before Karen can warn them of the toxic ingredient.
 The Kelpshake effect happens almost immediately after they discover that everyone else has it.

-- In one episode of Ben 10, Ben is scratched by a creature who has been identified as the Yenaldooshi by a Character Of The Week, and spends half of the episode slowly becoming more and more like it.
+- In one episode of Ben 10, Ben is scratched by a creature who has been identified as the Yenaldooshi by a Character of the Week, and spends half of the episode slowly becoming more and more like it.
 In the end, it's revealed that it was really nothing more than an alien wolf-like creature, and the transformation was due to a quirk of the Omnitrix that allows it to learn and mimic the form of any alien that touches it.
 Every other time this ability comes into play in later episodes, the form is added automatically and the transformation is as quick as Ben's usual shape-changing.
 Handwaved by saying something like it was stuck in-between collection mode and something else, so it caused a gradual change.